 Because you are not an employee, your stipend payments are not considered wages and should not be reported as such.
 Stipend payments are payments made in order to help defray living expenses while you are engaged in the program at MLEF.
 For IRS purposes, these payments are considered non-qualified scholarships and fellowships (not tuition and fees).
 For information on how to report this amount on your federal tax return, refer to IRS Publication 970, Tax Benefits for Education, which can be downloaded fromwww.irs.gov/formspubs or requested at 1-800-829-3676.

-You will not have federal taxes withheld by ORAU from your stipend payments and can expect to receive an annual Statement of Payments letter from ORAU.
-Designed to help with tax preparation, this statement will be sent by February and will include the total amount of payments made by ORAU to you during the previous calendar year.
+You will not have federal taxes withheld by ORAU from your stipend payments and will be sent information on how to obtain your total payments made by ORAU for the previous calendar year by mid-February.

 Since stipend payments are awards (not wages), ORAU does not withhold Social Security or Medicare taxes.
 You are not self-employed, and therefore do not pay self-employment taxes.
 ORAU also does not withhold state income tax.